DEEP-DIVE SUCCESS STORY

 How 20 Months of Organized Pressure Reversed Police Radio Encryption

-In August 2022, Palo Alto became one of the few American cities to reverse police radio encryption after it was implemented.
-This is the tactical breakdown of what worked, who did it, and how you can replicate it in your community.
+In August 2022, Palo Alto became one of the few American cities to reverse police radio encryption after it had already been implemented.
+This is a breakdown of what actually worked, who drove it, and what's transferable to other communities.

 20 Month Campaign